Lake-Tuggeranong-College/Holocron/_Robotics and Mechatronics/1 - Building and Programming Circuits/_projects/Smart House/_practical/Smart House Simulation Project - Behaviours.md

 needsUpdating: false
 ---

-> [!important] Prerequisite - Before starting this process, you must [[_Robotics and Mechatronics/1 - Building and Programming Circuits/_tasks/2026S1/Accept Assignment|clone the repository]] to your computer.

 This project explores the design and programming of an intelligent living space.
 In this phase, you will use an ESP32 microcontroller, sensors (inputs), and actuators (outputs) to automate a physical model house.